Adding the Canon RF 35mm f/1.8 IS STM Macro lens to my kit was a decision I made during my transition to the Canon mirrorless lineup.

 I mainly add the Canon RF 35mm f/1.8 into my workflow where natural light is available for close-up images, texture, creative angles and some portrait work where subjects aren’t moving too quickly.

 My name is Kay, and I’ve been documenting other people’s lives professionally for over 12 years.
 I love a challenge, so most times you’ll find me in the middle of a wedding or event if I’m not chasing around someone’s pet or coordinating some other form of chaos.
 I’m self taught, but I owe my practical knowledge to studying with my dad who was an engineer (Air Force and Ford Motor) first, and hobbyist photographer second.
-He taught me everything I know about photography from a technical standpoint, and I adapted it to genre applications that make me feel alive.
+He taught me everything I know about photography from a technical standpoint, and I adapted it to other genre applications.